callumrjohn/lead_optimisation_docking_screen/README.md

 # Lead-optimisation Docking Screen

-Computational workflow for AutoDock Vina binding simulations and multi-objective Bayesian optimization for target binding and off-target selectivity.
+Computational workflow for AutoDock Vina binding simulations and multi-objective Bayesian optimisation for target binding and off-target selectivity.

-This project provides tools for **analogue generation**, **ligand & protein preparation**, **binding affinity calculations**, and **multi-objective Bayesian optimization** with parallel processing support.
+This project provides tools for **analogue generation**, **ligand & protein preparation**, **binding affinity calculations**, and **multi-objective Bayesian optimisation** with parallel processing support.

-> 💡 Built as a fun personal project to explore using some open-source tools in the context of lead-optimisation.
+> 💡 Built as a fun personal project to explore using some open-source tools in the context of drug sicovery.

 ## Overview